tuobangli/24hours/README.md

-already sent application of internship for Doudna's lab, waiting for reply
+don't sent application of internship for Doudna's lab

-8
+10